Shava Totem: History

 His neighbors were the Matemai to the Northeast, the Tingini's Soko Murehwa of Washawasha in the North around the Harare suburbs of Glenlorne/Chisipiti, and to the West Chiwero (around WarrenHills/Dziwaresekwa all to areas around Norton) and associated people such as the Gwanzura.
 To the Northwest were the Mapondera, who occupied the land stretching from the Harare suburbs of Marlborough/Mt Hamperden to the Mazowe valley (Kugomba).
 The South was the dominion of Seke's father Nyashanu (Churu Chine Masvesve).
 To the east was the Vatsunga of Nyandoro, the Vahota (Chihota), and the Vambire around Mount Hwedza.

 War with the Gunguvo people ensued during Goreraza's rule (Seke #18).
 They pushed the invaders out and thus assumed the totem Mhofu Mvuramahwe, which over time came to be Mvuramavi (Waterstone) and is now commonly referred to as Vhuramavi.
 Seke was not the first son of Nyashanu.
 Nyashanu's first son was Masarirambi, followed by Chiwashira, Mapanzure, Munyaradzi then Marange.
 The name Nyashanu is a nickname for Mbiru or Munhuwepi.
 He came and settled at Gombe hills (Chikomo che Mbwera), with his 5 sons.
-He then sired other sons, ie. Chiweshe, Gwenzi, Hwata, Seke and others.
+He then sired other sons, i.e. Chiweshe, Gwenzi, Hwata, Seke and others.
 Their Sister Nehanda, the first, was given to the Rozvi Chief as a little girl.
 The Rozvi then migrated to the Mazoe area en route to Guruve.
 A spirit Medium manifested in her, and the Rozvi seny a message to Nyashanu.
 Nyashanu dispatched his two sons Chiweshe and Hwata, to go and perform rituals as the inlaws of the Rozvi, and that is how Chiweshe and Hwata were given areas to rule by the Rozvis.
 Chiweshe was an excellent archer and warrior.
 Nyashanhu later had many wives and many sons.

 His first 5 sons left Vuhera and were chiefs in areas around their father.
 Masarirambi went north to the Mtekedza area, followed by Chiwashira, who was near Chivu.
 Marange settled across the Save in the present Narange area.
 Munyaradzi settled in Gutu.
 Mapanzure settled in the Rushanga area before relocating to Zvishavane.
 Mbwera Seke was the oldest remaining son looking after his father.
 The father was old and could not manage his conjugal duties to his many wives.
 Seke as the elder son took over duties to the younger wives.
 When the father learned of this, Seke followed his brothers to the north North.